 They are not supposed to go and relieve themselves.

 A police officer stopped Campeau-Laurion and instructed him to return to his seat.
-Campeau-Laurion refused saying that he really had to go pee.
+Campeau-Laurion refused, saying that he really had to go pee.
 When Campeau-Laurion tried to step around the officer, the officer grabbed Campeau-Laurion’s right arm and twisted it behind his back.
 A second officer grabbed Campeau-Laurion’s other arm and twisted it behind his back.
-They then marched Campeau-Laurion out of the stadium where one of the officers told him that if he didn’t like it, he should leave the country.
+They then marched Campeau-Laurion out of the stadium, where one of the officers told him that he should leave the country if he didn’t like it.

 Bradford Campeau-Laurion is now suing the New York Yankees.

-The police of course are disagreeing with Campeau-Laurion’s account of what happened.
-According to them, Campeau-Laurion was a drunk that was standing on his seat and loudly cursing, “reeking of alcohol”.
+The police, of course, are disagreeing with Campeau-Laurion’s account of what happened.
+According to them, Campeau-Laurion was a drunk who was standing on his seat and loudly cursing, “reeking of alcohol.”